-The procedures that follow deal with allegations of academic offences and do not deal with violations of the Code of Student Conduct.
-The purpose of these procedures is to delegate assessment of certain allegations of academic offences to the Faculty level.
+These procedures deal with allegations of academic offences and do not deal with violations of the student code of conduct.
+The purpose of these procedures is to delegate assessment of certain allegation of academic offences to the Faculty level.

 Guideline for Evaluators